hanhanwu/Hanhan_Break_the_Limits/keystroke_mouse_behavioral_analysis/ReadMe.md

 ### jQuery Version
 Although I'm very bad at JS, jQuery is really great to record all these movements with high precision.
 * [My code - Single field keystroke & mouse movement][4]
-  * It records mouse movement, mouse enter, mouse down, mouse up, key down and key up.
+  * It records mouse movement, mouse enter, mouse leave, mouse down, mouse up, key down and key up.
   * The data details are recorded in console, save console results into .txt file should be fine
   * Besides output the data in the console, in the code, it also pushes each keystroke (key up & key down) into a list `tmr`.
 There are a few interesting findings:
     * If you press "Enter" to trigger the button, its keyup won't be recorded in the `tmr` list, but will appear in console.
 So better to use console to record the data you want to collect.